-Breastfeeding complications: When to see a doctor
+Breastfeeding Complications: When to See a Doctor

 Nursing is amazingly beneficial, both for mother and baby, but sometimes things can go wrong.
-Most breastfeeding complications occur due to latching problems, which mother can effectively treat herself.
-However, some of the symptoms, if left untreated, can cause pain and discomfort, and even dishearten a newborn from suckling naturally from the breast.
-In today’s article, Pacific Prime China will advise on when a mother should pay a visit to the doctor to avoid breastfeeding complications.
+Most breastfeeding complications occur due to latching problems, which the mother can effectively treat herself.

-Problems with the latch
+Problems with the Latch

-Latching problems are the cause of the majority of the breastfeeding complications.
+Latching problems are the cause of the majority of breastfeeding complications.
 Due to a bad latch, breastfeeding becomes uncomfortable and even painful.
-Breastfeeding complications such as injured nipples, engorgement, or plugged ducts can go away with some extra care, and the right latching position.

-How to get a baby to latch correctly?
+How to Get a Baby to Latch Correctly?

 It is normal to feel discomfort or a slight tingling sensation in your nipples and/or breasts during the first 30 seconds of nursing.
 However, if such pain persists, it is a sign that your latch is incorrect.